 About Go Slowly

-Go Slowly is an invitation to notice the present moment and explore the benefits of mindfulness.
-Our mission is to bring mindfulness-based education, consultation, and therapy to individuals, community groups, and organizations.
-We believe that creating safe spaces where we can connect heart, body, mind, and spirit is essential in transforming our suffering and living deeply meaningful lives.
+Go Slowly is an invitation to pause, breathe, and notice the present moment and explore the benefits of compassion-based practices.
+Our mission is to bring compassion-focused education, consultation, life mentoring, and psychotherapy to individuals, groups, and organizations.
+We believe that co-creating brave spaces where we can connect heart, body, mind, and spirit is essential in transforming our suffering and living deeply meaningful lives.